devrebeleza/home/README.md

 - 👋 Hello, My name is Renzo Garcia, I am Software Developer (Bachelor of Computer Science) with more than 12 years in the development of Oracle databases and PL/SQL language
 - 👀 I’m interested in Web Development and new Challenge
-- 🌱 I’m currently learning HTML, CSS, JavaScript, PHP, Python -> after that I'll learn react js
+- 🌱 I’m currently learning HTML, CSS, JavaScript, React.js, PHP
 - 💞️ I’m looking to collaborate with advanced developers
 - 📫 How to reach me: linkedin-> @renzogarcia